aphirak/docker-litellm/README.md

 - **Secure by default** — automatically generates a master API key on first start; all API requests require this key
 - Auto-adds models for any provider API keys set in the env file
 - Model management via a helper script (`litellm_manage`)
-- No database required — models are stored in a plain YAML file on the Docker volume
+- The `docker-compose.yml` includes a PostgreSQL database for the Admin UI, virtual key management, and spend tracking
 - OpenAI-compatible API — point any OpenAI SDK or app at your proxy with a one-line change
 - Supports OpenAI, Anthropic, Groq, Gemini, Ollama, and [100+ other providers](https://docs.litellm.ai/docs/providers)
 - Automatically built and published via [GitHub Actions](https://github.com/hwdsl2/docker-litellm/actions/workflows/main.yml)